scalameta/metals/website/blog/2022-08-10-aluminium.md

 ![scala2-inteprolation](https://i.imgur.com/cCWTQnj.gif)

-The feature also works for Scala 3.
+The feature is also being worked on for Scala 3.

 ## Code Action documentation